fwip/mtg_pronouns/reworded_cards.md

 Target spell's controller exiles it with X delay counters on it.

 At the beginning of each of that player's upkeeps, if that card is exiled, remove a delay counter from it.
-If the card has no delay counters on it, they puts it onto the stack as a copy of the original spell.
+If the card has no delay counters on it, they put it onto the stack as a copy of the original spell.

 Eternal Dominion 7UUU
 ---------------

 **Sorcery**

 Search target opponent's library for an artifact, creature, enchantment, or land card.
 Put that card onto the battlefield under your control.
-Then they shuffles their library.
+Then that player shuffles their library.

 Epic (For the rest of the game, you can't cast spells.
 At the beginning of each of your upkeeps, copy this spell except for its epic ability.
 You may choose a new target for the copy.)